snakemake/snakemake-executor-plugin-slurm/docs/further.md

 Note, that
 - environment modules are best specified in a configuration file.
-- `--use-envmodules` can be combined with `--use-conda` and `--use-singularity`, which will then be only used as a fallback for rules not defining environment modules.
+- Using envmodules can be combined with conda and apptainer (`--sdm envmodules conda apptainer`), which will then be only used as a fallback for rules not defining environment modules.